A while ago, I recorded an episode of the podcast discussing some of the thoughts offered by Bill Craig (WLC) in his study on the historical Adam.

 If nothing else, maybe he’ll keep agreeing with young age creationist views, even if he disagrees with their conclusions 🙂 Finally, I should submit that the best way to hear this information is from the horse’s mouth.
 Craig’s Reasonable Faith podcast is not only a great resource for learning to defend your faith, but often he will present information in a summative form that will help understand where he is coming from.
 I highly recommend you make it one of your regulars!

-- My friend Dr. Robert Carter and his colleague Dr. John Sanford have already
+- My friend Dr. Robert Carter and his colleague Dr. John Sanford have already written a thorough critique of this position.
+You would be advised to give it a read.

 - Morris, Henry M..
 Scientific Creationism .
 Master Books.
 Kindle Edition.